 One of the most famous stories of Greek mythology is of the Minotaur.
-Daedalus, the best craftsmen to have ever lived, builds a labyrinth to entrap it.
-As fate would have it, Daedalus and his son fall prisoner to the twisted pathways of the labyrinth.
-But finally, he escapes by stitching feathers together and flies away.
-Yoga is this magical wing given to us to jump to our freedom from the clutches of our minds.
-Different kinds of yoga that help us immensely.
+Daedalus, the best craftsman ever lived, builds a labyrinth to entrap it.
+Fatefully, Daedalus and his son fall prisoner to the twisted pathways of the labyrinth, but finally, he escapes by stitching feathers together and flies away.
+Likewise, yoga is this magical wing that can make us jump to our freedom from the clutches of our minds.
+However, there are different kinds of yoga that help us immensely.
 The meaning of yoga, irrespective of its kind, is to unify the body and soul.

-The ever-wandering mind, so easily pliable to the perils of overthinking and stress can dampen our happy life.
+The ever-wandering mind is easily pliable to the perils of overthinking and stress that can dampen our happy life.
 This is where the life-changing art of yoga swoops in and saves the day!

-Yoga comes from the Sanskrit root word ‘Yuj’.
+Firstly, yoga comes from the Sanskrit root word ‘Yuj’.
 The meaning of yoga in Sanskrit is ‘to unify, join or yoke’.
 The literal meaning of yoga is ‘union’.
-It is all about uniting your body to your athma/atma.
-It is a beautiful journey of self-realization where you discover the wonder that your mind is.
+To sum up, It is all about uniting your body with your athma/atma.
+So, it is a beautiful journey of self-realization where you discover the wonder that your mind is.
 Through various breathing techniques and asana, one can tie down his ever-wandering mind.

-The person who achieves this feat of oneness is said to be a yogi and is considered to be one step closer to moksha.
-Yoga Nidra is one of the techniques used in yoga.
+The person who achieves this feat of oneness is a yogi and is one step closer to moksha.
+Further, Yoga Nidra is one of the techniques in yoga.
 The meaning of yoga Nidra or yogic sleep is that it is a state of consciousness where we’re fully awake yet deeply relaxed.
-The ultimate goal is freedom and from this freedom stems self-realization.
+Moreover, the ultimate goal is freedom and from this freedom stems self-realization.
 Knowing ourselves can be one of the best virtues we could possess and yoga gives us just this!

 To borrow a line from the book,” yogas Chitta vritti nirodha” refers to the quieting of the mind to experience self-realization at its truest essence.
-This is the way how Patanjali himself explained the meaning of yoga.
-I.K Taimni, a prominent scholar in the field of yoga translates it as-“Yoga is the inhibition (nirodhaḥ) of the modifications (vṛtti) of the mind (Citta)“.
+This is the way Patanjali himself explained the meaning of yoga.
+I.K Taimni, a prominent scholar in the field of yoga translates it as “Yoga is the inhibition (nirodhaḥ) of the modifications (vṛtti) of the mind (Citta)“.

 You might also be interested to know the benefits of Yoga– Learn about the physical, mental and spiritual benefits of Yoga

-Broadly speaking, there are six kinds of yoga that are widely practiced all over the world.
-The meaning of yoga is to bring us one step closer to divinities in us and all this kind of yoga does just that.
-They significantly differ in their techniques but give you the same endpoint- a calm and restrained mind.
-Here are the different branches of yoga explained according to what they stand for.
+Broadly speaking, people all over the world praticse six kinds of yoga.
+The meaning of yoga is to bring us one step closer to divinities in us and all this kind of yoga does just that, while they may significantly differ in their techniques, but give you the same endpoint- a calm and restrained mind.
+Here are the different branches of yoga according to what they stand for.

-The word “ha” means sun, and “ta” meaning moon.
-So literally, “Hatha” means to strike a balance between the sun (Pingala) and the moon (Ida) in you.
+The word “ha” means sun, and “ta” means moon.
+Therefore literally the word “Hatha” means to strike a balance between the sun (Pingala) and the moon (Ida) in you.
 In other interpretations, the word ‘Hatha’ means force which speaks about its importance to physical aspects.
-It tries to bring to balance our left and right channels, called nadis.
+It tries to balance our left and right channels, called nadis.

-Vinyasa is a Sanskrit word which is derived from the suffix ‘Vi’ which means variation, and the suffix ’Nyasa’ which means “to place”.
+Vinyasa is a Sanskrit word that is derived from the suffix ‘Vi’ which means variation, and the suffix ’Nyasa’ which means “to place”.
 This kind of yoga is all about flow.
-It’s a fluid motion, a transition from one pose to another.
+It is a fluid motion, as well as a transition from one pose to another.

-Karma, as we know is both the cause and consequence of our deeds.
+Karma, as we know, is both the cause and consequence of our deeds.
 We are just a speck in the wheel of karma.
-But by practicing Karma Yoga, it is believed that we can stop the never-ending cycle of our karma.
+There is a belief that by practising Karma Yoga, we can stop the never-ending cycle of our karma.
 It is a process of distancing ourselves from our ego, which only thinks of “I”.
 When we place all things in the hands of the divine, we can bring a stop to this.
-This is seen as a humble and selfless way to achieve a near-perfection in our senses.
+This is a humble and selfless way to achieve a near-perfection in our senses.

 Karma yoga could even mean the smallest of the services.
 It needn’t be a grand or elaborate gesture.
 Even something as small as saying a good word to others counts as Karma yoga.

-Karma yoga believes that one only gets richer with giving.
-It is seen as a very healthy way of life; Healthy for the mind, because we’ll be in a place with less ego and more humility.
+Karma yoga believes that one only gets richer by giving and it is a very healthy way of life; Healthy for the mind, because we’ll be in a place with less ego and more humility.

 Sankhya or Samkhya is a Sanskrit word that closely resembles the act of deliberation through numerical methods.
 According to Hindu philosophy, it is an act of rational judgment.
-The philosophy is founded on numerical reasons.
-It is considered as the highest knowledge of all.
-It is said that if you know Sankhya yoga then you need no other yoga!
+The philosophy has numerical reasons as its basis.
+It is considered the best kind among all kinds of yogas.
+If you know Sankhya yoga, then you need no other yoga!
 The second chapter of Bhagavad Gita speaks of this Yoga explicitly.

-Kriya yoga, found by Paramahansa Yogananda means “action, deed, or effort”.
-This yoga is practiced to achieve a specific result.
+Kriya yoga, found by Paramahansa Yogananda, means “action, deed, or effort”.
+This yoga is practised to achieve a specific result.
 There are three types of Kriya mentioned in the Yoga Sutra of Patanjali; asceticism, study, and devotion.

-It contains many different mantra, mudra, and pranayama.
-It is a practice used to rapidly increase one’s spiritual journey.
+It contains many different mantras, mudras (the use of hand motions during meditation to channel your body’s energy flow).
+Over the ages, more than 100 different mudras have evolved along with pranayama.
+By practising this, one can rapidly increase one’s spiritual journey.
 It is a meditation ritual that extensively controls our energy by using techniques like pranayama and mantras.

-Jnana is the Sanskrit word for knowledge or wisdom and Jnana Yoga simply means the “path of knowledge”.
-It is also seen as a journey of self-realization.
+Jnana is the Sanskrit word for knowledge or wisdom.
+Jnana Yoga simply means the “path of knowledge”.
+It is a journey of self-realization.
 It is the intellectual way of attaining moksha.
 In this journey, one needs to immerse oneself in introspection.

 It was first mentioned in Bhagavad Gita.
 Even though it involves extensive learning of the scriptures, it needn’t be seen as solely theoretical.
 The knowledge when put to practical use is when one has achieved what he set forth to do.

 This kind of yoga holds the mind at high pedestals.
 Its philosophy is deeply entrenched in the belief that the mind alone can decipher its mysteries.
-The Advaita Vedanta also speaks highly of this practice.
+Also, Advaita Vedanta speaks highly of this kind of practice.
 It says that the knowledge one attains through introspection is identical to the ultimate reality.

-The word “Ashta” means Eight and “Anga” means limbs.
-So etymologically, the word means the eight limbs.
+The word “Ashta” means Eight and “Anga” means limbs, which etymologically means the word means the eight limbs.
 Patanjali in his Yoga Sutras calls Ashtanga Yoga to be the categorization of yoga into eight.
 They are; Yama, Niyama, Asana, Pranayama, Pratyahara, Dharana, Dhyana, and Samadhi.

 All of them are considered to be as equally important as the others.
 Each forms an integral part of yoga.
 It could be said that yoga is seen as incomplete without any one of these.
 Yamas are considered to be the rules we are bound to, the moral scruples that make us human.
 Niyama, the second of the limbs as classified by Patanjali, speaks about the virtues that one must possess to lead a content life.